How to localize your app in Korean

-Contrary to Western markets, the South Korean mobile market is dominated by Android, which represents nearly 80 percent of the market.
-With Android devices dominating the market, Android app stores other than Google Play Store stand out especially One Store.
-In fact, according to IGAWorks, a local market research agency, the market share of the South Korean app store One Store has reached a record high of 18.4 percent in August 2020.
-So, while the Google Play Store remains the most popular and used Android Store in Korea, looking at other local Android app stores is worthwhile.
+Contrary to Western markets, the South Korean mobile market is dominated by Android, which represents nearly 80 per cent of the market.
+With Android devices dominating the market, Android app stores other than Google Play stand out, especially One Store.
+In fact, according to IGAWorks, a local market research agency, the market share of the South Korean app store One Store has reached a record high of 18.4 per cent in August 2020.
+So, while Google Play remains the most popular and used Android store in Korea, looking at other local Android app stores is worthwhile.

 As for iOS, it still represents a quite significant portion of Korean users.
-Thus, if you are thinking about launching your app/game in Korea, it is preferable to make it available for both Android and iOS but to keep in mind that Android should be the priority.
+Thus, if you are thinking about launching your app/game in Korea, it is preferable to make it available for both Android and iOS, but keep in mind that Android should be the priority.

 Local apps and games dominate the market in South Korea.
-In fact, when having a look at the top charts we see mostly local developers such as Netmarble, NEXON Company, KAKAO, NAVER Corp., 4399 KOREA, Highbrow and others.
+In fact, when having a look at the top charts, we see mostly local developers, such as Netmarble, NEXON Company, KAKAO, NAVER Corp., 4399 KOREA, Highbrow, and others prevailing.

 Still, this domination by local developers does not mean that Western ones cannot succeed in South Korea.
-Plenty of foreign studios have had success from localizing their apps/games to the South Korea market including King, Playrix and Supercell with games such as Candy Crush Saga, Homescapes and Clash Royale.
+Plenty of foreign studios have had success from localizing their apps/games in the South Korean market, including King, Playrix, and Supercell with games such as Candy Crush Saga, Homescapes, and Clash Royale.

-As for games, they are tremendously popular in South Korea which is the #4 biggest game market worldwide with $5.6 Billion in game revenue.
-The most popular game genres for men are RPG more particularly MMORPG, Action and Sports games for which the interest continues to grow whereas women tend to have a preference for puzzle, board and casual games.
+South Korea is the #4 biggest game market worldwide with $5.6 billion in game revenue.
+The most popular game genres for men are RPG, more particularly MMORPG, action, and sports games for which the interest continues to grow; whereas women tend to have a preference for puzzle, board, and casual games.

-The South Korea market represents a great opportunity for mobile developers, especially game developers.
-But it is a very competitive market dominated by local developers and Korean users have high expectations so it is necessary to not only translate your app/game but to adapt it to the local content trends and cultural nuances in order to grow users’ interest in it.
-So to help you we have listed the different elements to keep in mind when localizing your app/game for Korea.
+The South Korean market represents a great opportunity for mobile developers, especially game developers.
+But it is a very competitive market dominated by local developers, and Korean users have high expectations; thus, it is necessary to not only translate your app/game but to adapt it to the local content trends and cultural nuances in order to grow users’ interest in it.
+To make it easy for you, we have listed the different elements you should consider when localizing your app/game for Korea.

-Translating your app/game to Korean is vital for its success in the market because the majority of users want their apps/games to be in Korean due to their moderate proficiency in English.
-Also, with local developers dominating the market both in apps and games, Korean users are used to having localized apps and games and therefore tend to favor those.
-Thus, localizing your app allows you to better compete with local developers and gain very loyal users while for games, it makes users feel more engaged in the storyline of the game.
+Translating your app/game to Korean is vital for its success in the market because the majority of users are just moderately proficient in English and prefer the games/app to be in their native language.
+Also, with local developers dominating the market both in apps and games, Korean users are used to having localized apps and games and tend to favor those.
+Thus, localizing your app allows you to better compete with local developers and gain loyal users.
+For games, it makes users feel more engaged in the storyline of the game.

-In South Korea, the Korean alphabet is called “Hangul” and like Latin languages it is written from left to right.
-One Hangul character generally uses the equivalent space of two English characters (but it counts as one character) so in cases where the translation doesn’t fit, adjusting the font size is not always the best thing to do because it can make the words difficult to read.
-For Hangul, the best fonts are then Dodum and Nanum because of their high readability but other fonts can be used too as long as it provides full support for Korean characters.
+In South Korea, the Korean alphabet is called “Hangul” and, like Latin languages, it is written from left to right.
+One Hangul character generally uses the equivalent space of two English characters (but it counts as one character); so, in cases where the translation doesn’t fit, adjusting the font size is not always the best thing to do because it can make the words difficult to read.
+For Hangul, the best fonts are Dodum _and _Nanum due to their high readability.
+However, other fonts can also be used as long as it provides full support for Korean characters.

 Title and Subtitle/Short Description

-It is advised to translate your title when you enter the Korea market.
-In fact, 75% of the top 25 apps/games in both the Apple App Store and Google Play Store in Korea have their name in Korean or in both Korean and English separated either by a dash, a space or with a language version in parentheses.
+It is advised to translate your title when you enter the Korean market.
+In fact, 75 per cent of the top 25 apps/games in both the App Store and Google Play in Korea have their name in Korean or in both Korean and English separated either by a dash, a space, or with a language version in parentheses.

-As opposed to the Chinese market, some popular international brands/games such as Instagram, Netflix, Youtube, Google, Minecraft, Pokemon Go and others have kept their original names in English.
-But while the name is kept in English, they have all localized their subtitles and short description to Korean.
-In fact, like mentioned earlier Koreans prefer apps and games in their own language so it is recommended to translate your subtitle/short description to Korean.
+As opposed to the Chinese market, some popular international brands/games such as Instagram, Netflix, Youtube, Google, Minecraft, Pokemon Go, and others have kept their original names in English.
+But while the name is kept in English, they have all localized their subtitles and short descriptions to Korean.
+In fact, as mentioned earlier, Koreans prefer apps and games in their own language, so it is recommended to translate your subtitle/short description to Korean.

 Keyword Field/Long Description

-Finally, for English keywords with very high volumes, it is recommended to still target them in the visible metadata including title and subtitle but only if your app/game can get a better conversion for these keywords in English than in Korean.
+Finally, for English keywords with high volumes, it is recommended to still target them in the visible metadata, including title and subtitle, but only if your app/game can get a better conversion for these keywords in English than in Korean.
 One way to test this on iOS is to use Apple Search Ads before deciding which version of these keywords is better to use in the metadata.

-It is important to keep in mind when designing your screenshots of apps for Korea the meaning of the color.
-Some colors have positive connotations such as white, green/blue and yellow, whereas others have negative ones like Black and Red that is a lucky color in China.
-In fact, the color white that is associated with purity, innocence and temperance is used by many apps (local) in Korea for the background of their screenshots.
+When designing your screenshots of apps for Korea, it is important to keep in mind the meaning of the color.
+Some colors have positive connotations, such as white, green/blue, and yellow, whereas others have negative ones, like black and red, which are again considered lucky in China.
+In fact, the color white that is associated with purity, innocence, and temperance is used by many apps (local) in Korea for the background of their screenshots.

-As for games in particular, the screenshots tend to include more intense design treatments of characters or action than in the West where factual content tends to work better.
-In fact, like mentioned earlier Korean gamers have a preference for games that have an important character collection and leveling systems like you can find in RPG games - most popular game genre – so they are drawn more by attention-grabbing images of the different in-game characters and levels.
+For games in particular, the screenshots tend to include more intense design treatments of characters or action than in the West, where factual content tends to work better.
+In fact, like mentioned earlier, Korean gamers have a preference for games that have an important character collection and leveling systems, such as those you can find in RPG games – the most popular game genre – so they are drawn more by attention-grabbing images of the different in-game characters and levels.

-Emojis and Stickers happen to be very effective in Korea like it is in Japan, mostly due to the long history of cuteness in these countries.
-In fact, Korea’s online culture has for a long time a strong emphasis on visuals and characterization so including special emojis to your UI campaigns or app page can have an impact on your conversion rates.
+Emojis and stickers happen to be very effective in Korea like it is in Japan, mostly due to the long history of cuteness in these countries.
+In fact, Korea’s online culture has, for a long time, placed a strong emphasis on visuals and characterization.
+So including special emojis to your UI campaigns or app page can have an impact on your conversion rates.

 Social Media Login/ Messenger apps